novelalex/novelalex.github.io/content/blog/making_spritesheets_quickly/index.md

 };
 ```

-Now I just have to save it.
+Then I just have to save it.

 ```rust
 out_buffer.save(out_name).unwrap();